aditocco2/EECE590X/README.md

 - `Save` the question
 - Be sure to `Preview` the quiz to make sure it looks right

+## Setting Up for Development
+In order to run the scripts, you may need to do some extra setup on your computer.

-## Importing Custom Libraries and Modules
+### Configuring Custom Libraries
 This project uses many custom modules stored in the `libs` folder, the most notable being `d2l`.
 In order to use these modules in your Python files, you will need to add `libs` to your default Python path.
 Here's how to do this in Windows:
 - Search the Start menu for "environment variables"
 - Click `Environment Variables`